sagemath/trac_to_gh/Issue 5861.md

 # Issue 5861: [with patch, needs review] Remove cocoa, four_ti_2, reduce and template interfaces since they do not work/are broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5861

 Original creator: mabshoff